fhiso/legacy-format/data-model-noTag.md

 ### `http://terms.fhiso.org/elf/IndividualEvent`  {#IndividualEvent}

 The `http://terms.fhiso.org/elf/IndividualEvent` type serves as an abstract supertype for events that pertain to a particular individual.
-No structures with URI `http://terms.fhiso.org/elf/IndividualEvent` should appear in an ELF dataset.
+No structures with IRI `http://terms.fhiso.org/elf/IndividualEvent` should appear in an ELF dataset.

 Supertype